What’s the worst way to start a vacation or business trip? Late, that’s the worst time to start a trip.

-Pro tip: In the worst scenario, where you have to bum around the airport for longer than you planned, hopefully, it’s one of the seven nicest airports in the world.
+Pro tip: In the worst scenario, where you have to bum around the airport for longer than you planned, hopefully, it’s one of the

 Beginning in 2020, all full-service US airlines, and many international ones, got rid of change fees except for basic economy tickets.